André Desvallées: Biography

-He lives in Nanterre (Hauts-de-Seine) since 1970, where he was a councilor from 1971 to 1989.
+Desvallées lived in Nanterre (Hauts-de-Seine) from 1970, where he was a councillor from 1971 to 1989.
+He died on 5 June 2024.

 Points of view on museology

-André Desvallées became a member of the International Council of Museums (ICOM) in 1966 and was a member of the French Committee from 1981 to 1995.
+Desvallées became a member of the International Council of Museums (ICOM) in 1966 and was a member of the French Committee from 1981 to 1995.
 This international professional association is structured on national and international committees, divided from research themes and diverse interests.
 Desvallées became a member of the International Committee of Museology (ICOFOM) in 1980, three years after its foundation.
-He was ICOFOM’s secretary from 1980 to 1983, when he became Vice-President.
+He was ICOFOM's secretary from 1980 to 1983, when he became Vice-President.
 He held this position until 1998.
 In 2001 he was appointed permanent adviser and in 2007 he became responsible for the editorial committee of the ICOFOM Study Series (ISS).
 Back then, he also became member of the editorial board of the scientific journal Publics et Musées, currently Culture et Musées.
-His fame has become international and he has been regularly invited to give lectures abroad.
+His fame became international and he was regularly invited to give lectures abroad.

 According to Bernard Deloche, some characteristic principles structure the thinking of Desvalées: the vernacular, particular to a country, nation or region; and the technique, or the daily and the utilitarian valuation, that is found in all the museums for which he collaborates; the relation with the object and the need to think it from its context; A concrete vision of the public, that imposes itself on the collections; and finally, the priority given to the other and the difference.
-These principles are related to the ethnological approach he implements through the expositions he developed and the many articles he has written throughout his career.
+These principles are related to the ethnological approach he implements through the expositions he developed and the many articles he wrote throughout his career.

 New Museology

 Closely linked to the development of new experimental forms of museums, and supported by Georges Henri Rivière and Hugues de Varine Bohan, director of ICOM, Desvallées managed in the Musées des France a fund to support these new experiences, for example the Écomusée du Creusot Montceau-les-Mines, which he obtained international recognition.
 In order to discuss these experiences, he first uses in 1981, the term "New Museology" in an article for the Universalis Encyclopedia.
 This concept was widely used by all the professionals who recognized themselves through these new experiences, aiming to put man at the center of the museum as an apparatus, relegating the collection, and emphasizing the commitment of the museum work in favor of society and its development.
 Thus was founded in 1982 the New Museology and Social Experimentation (MNES) and in 1984, the International Movement for New Museology (MINOM), by Pierre Mayrand, of which Desvallées was one of the founding members.

-Desvallées has published numerous articles about New Museology and the ecomuseums, but the highlight is the anthology Vagues: une anthologie de la nouvelle muséologie, which he wrote between 1992 and 1994, with the collaboration of Marie-Odile de Bary and François Wasserman, one of the most cited references in the publication.
+Desvallées published numerous articles about New Museology and the ecomuseums, but the highlight is the anthology Vagues: une anthologie de la nouvelle muséologie, which he wrote between 1992 and 1994, with the collaboration of Marie-Odile de Bary and François Wasserman, one of the most cited references in the publication.